duarm/catchme/README.md

   returns the filename instead.
 - **next [N]** - Play next music, if N is specified, jump to N songs ahead
 - **previous/prev** [N] - Play the previous song, if N is specified, jump to N songs behind
-- **playlist** FILE/PATH - REPLACES the current playlist with the one from the given PATH or FILE
+- **playlist** FILE/PATH - REPLACES the current playlist with the one from the given PATH or FILE.
+If no PATH/FILE given, print playlist
-- **print-playlist** - Prints the whole playlist to stdout
 - **mute** - Toggle mute
 - **repeat** - Toggle repeat current music
 - **add** FILE/PATHS - Appends each file, or file containing a list of files, to the playlist